 So why is it bad to reuse passwords across multiple accounts?
 Because bad guys will take that long list of usernames and passwords from data breaches, and use them in an attack called credential stuffing.
 I know, this sounds like a bad Thanksgiving side dish full of conference badges.
 Trust me, it’s worse!

-Credential stuffing is when the attacker takes that long list of usernames and passwords and, using an automated script, tries each pair on many popular websites.
+Credential stuffing is when an attacker takes a long list of usernames and passwords and, using an automated script, tries each pair on many popular websites.
 Those sites could be business or email related, like Google, Apple, and Microsoft.
 They could be social media accounts like Facebook, LinkedIn, and Instagram, shopping accounts like Amazon, or any other popular sites, like banks and payment tools like Venmo.

-Once the script is successful at logging into a site, it is saved for later review by the attacker.
+Once the script is successful at logging into a site, that username and password pair is saved for later review and use by the attacker against other sites.
 So let’s walk through an example.
 Let’s assume that Bob reuses passwords across many of his accounts.
 He has a password for work accounts and a separate one for social media accounts.
 After the LinkedIn breach a few years ago, Bob’s username and password were made public when miscreants posted the list of breached account credentials to the Internet.

 This is a common attack method and underscores the need for everyone to follow good cybersecurity practices.
 Below are three ways not be be in Bob’s position.